Literature Specialization

 • Survey of major American authors from the colonial period to the present.

-• Historical survey of the literature of England to the twentieth century.
+• Historical survey of the literature of England to the present day.

 • In-depth study of selected Shakespearean plays and poems.
 Emphasis on the author's artistic development.
 Same as TH 407.